 This policy outlines the procedures and expectations for the supervision of 2nd Year Counseling Psychology Practicum students (here after referred to as practicum students) at the University Counseling Center (UCC).
 This policy aims to establish a structured and supportive framework for the supervision of practicum students.
 By adhering to these guidelines, we ensure that supervision is effective, ethical, and conducive to professional growth and development.

-Supervision begins with an initial period of co-supervision by a licensed psychologist supervisor and a predoctoral psychology intern (hereafter referred to as intern), followed by transition to supervision solely by the predoctoral intern under the oversight of the licensed supervisor, if and when both the intern and the practicum student have been approved by the licensed supervisor to transition to intern supervision.
+Supervision begins with an initial period of evenly split 50/50 co-supervision by a licensed psychologist supervisor and a predoctoral psychology intern (hereafter referred to as intern), followed by transition to increasing independence in supervision provided by the predoctoral intern under the oversight of the licensed supervisor, if and when both the intern and the practicum student have been approved by the licensed supervisor for increasing the interns' supervisory time.

-- 1. Initial Co-Supervision Phase - a.
+1. Initial Co-Supervision Phase

+- a.
 The practicum student will receive 2 hours of co-supervision per week: 1 with the licensed psychologist supervisor and 1 with the intern. - b.
 During this phase, the licensed supervisor will orient both the predoctoral intern and the practicum student to the expectations of supervision and their respective roles. - c.
-The licensed supervisor will assess the readiness of the predoctoral intern to supervise more independently and the practicum student's readiness for face-to-face supervision conducted solely by an intern. - 2.
-Transition to Intern Supervision - a.
-Upon successful completion of the initial co-supervision phase, the intern will assume responsibility for providing both hours of face-to-face supervision per week to the practicum student. - b.
-The licensed supervisor will remain the supervisor of record but will not provide faceto-face supervision for the practicum student during this phase. - c.
+The licensed supervisor will assess the readiness of the predoctoral intern to supervise with increasing independence and the practicum student's readiness for face-to-face supervision conducted with increasing frequency by an intern.

+2. Transition to Intern Supervision

+- a.
+Upon successful completion of the initial co-supervision phase, the intern will assume responsibility for providing both hours of face-to-face supervision per week most weeks to the practicum student. - b.
+The licensed supervisor will remain the supervisor of record and will still have oversight of the clinical work of both trainees but will provide face-to-face supervision only on an as-needed basis for the practicum student during this phase. - c.
 At any time at the discretion of the licensed psychologist supervisor, supervision may revert to a co-supervision model as needed. - 3.
 Criteria for Determining Readiness for Transition to Intern Supervision - a.
 The criteria for determining readiness are provided in the rating scales that follow.
 An informal assessment will be conducted by the licensed psychologist supervisor utilizing these rating scales in conjunction with their professional judgement to determine readiness. - b.
 These informal assessment ratings are not part of the formal evaluation of the intern nor the practicum student that will occur at mid-year and end-of-year. - c.
-The criteria listed below are not exhaustive, and licensed supervisors reserve the right to implement additional criteria as needed to enable them to feel comfortable allowing more independence and autonomy in the supervision of the practicum student under their license. - 4.
-Rating Scales - a.
+The criteria listed below are not exhaustive, and licensed supervisors reserve the right to implement additional criteria as needed to enable them to feel comfortable allowing more independence and autonomy in the supervision of the practicum student under their license.

+4. Rating Scales

+a.
 Rating Scale Anchors